Student Code of Conduct

 Once an instructor has determined that an academic violation has occurred and that a sanction is appropriate, an AIVF must be submitted prior to application of the sanction.
 The student may appeal the determination that an academic violation occurred if the AIVF is not filed.

 All submitted AIVF forms are kept in the Vice President of Student Services Office for the duration of the student’s academic career at Utah State University.
 When resolution has been reached between the student and instructor, a Resolution Report detailing the action taken and agreement of both parties on that action shall be submitted to the Office of the Vice President of Student Services.
-If no Resolution Report has been filed for a submitted AIVF within the semester, the Campus Judicial Officer will investigate to determine if resolution was reached and why no Resolution Report was filed.
+If no Resolution Report has been filed for a submitted AIVF within the semester, the Campus Student Conduct Officer will investigate to determine if resolution was reached and why no Resolution Report was filed.

 SECTION VI-3.
 Discipline Regarding Academic Integrity Violations

 An instructor has full autonomy to evaluate a student’s academic performance in a course.
 If a student commits an academic violation (Section VI-1, above), the instructor may sanction the student.
 Application of this sanction must follow Section VI-4 procedural policy.
 Such sanctions may include: (1) requiring the student to rewrite a paper/assignment or to retake a test/examination; (2) adjusting the student’s grade - for either an assignment/test or the course; (3) giving the student a failing grade for the course; or (4) taking actions as appropriate.
-Additional disciplinary action beyond instructor sanction shall be determined by the Judicial Officer and the University.
+Additional disciplinary action beyond instructor sanction shall be determined by the Student Conduct Officer and the University.

 The penalties that the University will impose on a student for the first Academic Integrity violation are: